The Harlans Head West

 The Harlans - A Huguenot Family

-Harland may never have considered that there were Harlans in other countries
+Thomas Harland may never have considered that there were Harlans in

 Ingrid recently published a book on the German Huguenot Harlans, and while the book is in German, she has some summary information in English on her Web site: (www.i-buchloh.de).
 What follows is information from that Web site, plus general information about the Huguenots, about the author, and about ordering her book.
 (If anyone would like to pay for an English translation of any of this material, contact Antje Ruppert at: email@example.com.)